 Cloud Security Scanning

-Panther Cloud Security Scanning uses policies to detect misconfigurations in AWS accounts
+Panther Cloud Security Scanning uses policies to detect misconfigurations in AWS resources

-Panther's Cloud Security Scanning works by scanning AWS accounts, modeling the Resources within them, and using Policies to detect misconfigurations.
-Cloud Security Scanning is automatically enabled when you onboard a Cloud Account to your Panther Console.
+Cloud Security Scanning in Panther works by capturing the configurations of your Amazon Web Services (AWS) resources and invoking associated policies you've defined to detect misconfigurations.
+Cloud Security Scanning is automatically enabled when you onboard a Cloud Account in your Panther instance.

-This feature can be used to power your compliance and improve your cloud security posture.
+This feature can improve your cloud security posture and assist with compliance.
 Common security misconfigurations detectable by Panther include:

 - S3 Buckets without encryption